collab-community/journey-book/journeys/AzeezTM.md

 - I just finish learning React-js and I have built a Banking App(https://github.com/AzeezTM/Banking_App) and I'm currently learning Typescript.

-- i am currently looking for an internship to get more experience as a Software Developer
+- I am currently looking for an internship to get more experience as a Software Developer

 ## Connect with me